 - Pittsburgh Mercy’s Operation Safety Net

 - Shepherd’s Heart Fellowship & Veterans Home

 How You Can Help

 We can’t do what we do without wonderful volunteers and donors like you!

 Meals, Meal Preparers & Servers

-- Shelter meals are coordinated by Pittsburgh Mercy.
+- Shelter meals are coordinated by Community Kitchen Pittsburgh.

-The Winter Shelter gratefully accepts in-kind donations by appointment.
-The items we most need include new:
+The Winter Shelters gratefully accept in-kind donations by appointment.
+The items most needed by our individuals include new:

 - Boots (men’s and women’s, all sizes)